 Pilgrim Credencials (Kredenzjal tal-Pellegrin) are available from XirCammini.
 In the case of the Universal Peace Walk 1543AD, the Credencial is integrated in the pilgrim guidebook.

-The walk is a 28km walk and the Kredenzjal will serve as evidence of having walked the Universal Peace Walk 1543AD.
-A Certificate will be issued to persons who complete the Universal Peace Walk 1543AD after registering and collecting the Kredenzjal.
+The walk is around 28km long and the Kredenzjal will serve as evidence of having walked the Universal Peace Walk 1543AD.
+A Testimonium (certificate) will be issued to persons who complete the Universal Peace Walk 1543AD after registering and collecting the guide-book and integrated Kredenzjal.